July 29, 1893 – William Powell:

 In a 1939 readers, poll by the Tribune News syndicate, Loy was named “Queen of the Movies”.
 Loy was leaving for the ceremony when she received a florist box filled with dead leaves and bunches of rotten grapes.
 The card read: “From William the Fourth”.
 Powell had come in fourth in the Tribune News voting for “King of the Movies” (Clark Gable won and the title stuck).

 Nick Charles wasn’t the only suave, sophisticated detective character for Powell.
 He played resourceful sleuth, Philo Vance, in The Canary Murder Case (1929) and its sequels, The Greene Murder Case (1929) and The Benson Murder Case (1930) with Jean Arthur, and the great Louise Brooks as “the Canary”.

 In 1920, fresh from the University of Kansas, Powell appeared in a successful Broadway production which led to an offer to play the villain opposite the formidable John Barrymore in a silent-film version of Sherlock Holmes (1922).
-His skilled villainy continued in such films as Romola (1924), where he got nasty with sisters Lillian and Dorothy Gish and Dangerous Money (1924) where her menaces Bebe Daniels.
+His skilled villainy continued in Romola (1924), where he gets nasty with sisters Lillian and Dorothy Gish, and Dangerous Money (1924) where her menaces Bebe Daniels.